peterkappus/gds-infoshare/README.md

-# gds-infoshare
+# infoshare
-A simple tool to share information within Common Technology Services within GDS.
+A simple tool to share information about contracts and service delivery.

 ## Schema